-Help Little Readers Rock With Kids' Activities at CALS Lit Fest
+Help Little Readers Thrive With Activities at CALS Lit Fest

 The Little Readers Rock campagin, put on by Junior League of Little Rock, is partnering with the Lit Fest this year for a day full of fun activities for young readers, including ways to get books home with every child who visits.

 Check out the schedule of kid-friendly events happening at this year's Lit Fest below.